Rehandanish56/harmo-climate/README.md

 **Embed anywhere with zero extra dependencies.** Code templates are provided (e.g., C++) to integrate a generated model as a single, self-contained file.

 The model uses a small, explainable set of harmonics, so each component can be inspected and, if needed, manually adjusted.
 An historical error envelope (quantile band derived from observations) lets you compare the baseline to real world data.
+A lightweight residual sparse VAR stochastic component can also be trained to inject realistic, cross-variable variability around the deterministic baseline and synthesize hourly traces.

 Robustness is assessed with Leave-One-Year-Out (LOYO) validation, holding out each year in turn and comparing RMSE for both the model and the historical mean climatology.
 The current bundle shows a typical positive LOYO skill of roughly +3% versus the historical mean baseline across the archived years.